What is joint cartilage damage?

 The Regenerative Clinic offers numerous non-operative and surgical alternatives to knee replacement surgery (read below).

-Our expert team of consultant surgeons specialise in treating orthopaedic injuries, sports injuries, arthritis and other degenerative conditions using advanced non-surgical techniques including Lipogems® adipose tissue transfer and Platelet Rich Plasma therapy.
+Our expert team of consultant surgeons specialise in treating orthopaedic injuries, sports injuries, arthritis and other degenerative conditions using advanced non-surgical techniques including AMPP® (using Lipogems® technology), Platelet Rich Plasma therapy and nSTRIDE Autologous Protein Solution.
 They can provide traditional orthopaedic surgery but will offer minimally invasive alternatives where suitable.

 Book your consultation by calling 0330 2233332.